I feel like that is the question as a diabetic. You can eat carbohydrates, and you have insulin which enables you to eat them, so why shouldn’t you?!

 That’s a lot of variables, which makes estimating your insulin needs to match your carbohydrate consumption next to impossible.
 The inevitable outcome is to go too high (hyper) or too low (hypo).

-2. being a diabetic means being carbohydrate INTOLERANT
+2. Being a diabetic is kinda like being carbohydrate intollerant

 You wouldn’t dream of turning to an alcoholic and advise them to sip a can of beer before going to an AA meeting., the same as you wouldn’t imagine advising a person with a peanut allergy to have some nuts before using their EpiPen.
 You also wouldn’t think of advising someone who is lactose intolerant to have a glass of milk.
 All of these would be socially frowned upon.